Broader Impacts Fair

 Homewood Science Center is a nonprofit community science center founded in 2016 to serve Chicago’s culturally and economically diverse south suburbs.
 Our mission is to inspire scientific wonder, learning, and pursuit.
 We work with educators, STEM professionals, and partner organizations to increase STEM literacy and foster diversity, equity, and inclusion in STEM, so students can gain the skills and confidence they need to fully enjoy and contribute to the civic and commercial vibrancy of our region.

-Opportunities: 1) Present an interactive activity at STEM Saturdays, 10 am - 1 pm; 2) host an outreach table on a topic about the natural world at Walk Walton on Sunday Oct 23, 9 am - 1 pm at Izaak Walton Preserve in Homewood 3) develop a hands-on activity kit for elementary age children; 4) serve as a mentor during Girls STEAM Ahead Success Club.
-We are flexible!
-If you have an idea of how to engage with the community, we want to hear it.
+Opportunities: 1) Present an interactive activity at STEM Saturdays, 10 am - 1 pm; 2) host an outreach table on a topic about the natural world at Walk Walton on Sunday Oct 20, 9:30 am - 1 pm at Izaak Walton Preserve in Homewood 3) develop a hands-on activity kit for elementary age children; 4) serve as a presenter during Girls STEAM Celebration (Date to be determined, but on usually on a Saturday, Spring 2025, 2-3 hour commitment).

 Relevant Disciplines: physical sciences, biological sciences, engineering, social sciences, mathematics

-Illinois Science & Technology Coalition - Education
+Illinois Science & Technology Coalition

-Contact: Tanvi Dharap, Program Manager of Mentorship
+Contact: Tanvi Dharap, Program Manager of Mentorship, or sign up to be a mentor here!

 Opportunities: The Illinois Science & Technology Coalition’s (ISTC) primary goal as an education nonprofit is to nurture the future innovators of STEM through mentorship and hands-on research development in countless disciplines, including the physical sciences.
 Through ISTC’s virtual mentoring platform, The Mentor Matching Engine (MME), high school students across Illinois are matched with industry experts that provide guidance during the research process.
 MME gives collegiate students, graduate students, and professionals the opportunity to expand their professional skills while connecting with their community.
 The mentorship role is designed to fit into any schedule, with an estimated time commitment of one hour per week and entirely virtual communication on the MME platform.
 This program allows professionals to partner with students who might not otherwise have the opportunity to work with mentors, and potentially even spark their interest in becoming future students at UChicago.
-Sign up to be a volunteer mentor for the 2023-24 academic year.

 Relevant Disciplines: All subjects, including all STEM disciplines, Social Sciences, Humanities, Business, and more!